 Vital accessories to spurge on!

 What can be termed as a negative thing, the proprietary Sony memory cards are back!
-They come in sizes 4GB, 8GB, 16GB and 32GB – the latter isn’t available in India or the EU for now, for god knows what reason, but the unit I got for review came with a 16GB card.
+They come in sizes 4GB, 8GB, 16GB and 32GB – the latter isn’t available in India or the EU for now, but the unit I got for review came with a 16GB card.
 It’s very tiny, almost as small as your fingernail and fits in quite well in the card slot.
 It’s a given that you will get better loading speeds with them.
 The reason I’m calling these tiny cards “vital” is because you absolutely need one for doing basically anything with the Vita.
 I thought these deserved a special mention just because of these two important factors: price and utility.